Kiraxyzzzz/webdev/README.md

 # AI: Shaping Our Future

-A modern, responsive, and interactive website about Artificial Intelligence, built for the PSU Web Development Contest.
+A modern, responsive, and interactive website about Artificial Intelligence.
+Instagram: @rayuxyz

 ## Features
 - Multi-page design with dedicated sections: